What Is Postural Orthostatic Tachycardia Syndrome?

-Your blood usually flows at a steady rate, whether you're sitting, standing, lying down, or hanging upside-down from a tree branch in the backyard.
+Your blood usually flows at a steady rate whether you're sitting, standing, lying down, or hanging upside-down from a tree branch in the backyard.
 But if that rate changes when you change positions, that’s a condition called orthostatic intolerance (OI).
 It’s the most common symptom of POTS.
 It can make you feel dizzy, lightheaded, or faint.

 - Chest pain